 Exercise is medicine.
 These words are on the wall of the gym at Pine Point School on the White Earth Reservation in Minnesota, where I’ve volunteered with Hope for the First Nations for the past 20 years.
 I don’t like medicine.
 I really don’t like to run.
 But my sister

 Hope for the First Nations just earned a 2019 Silver Seal by adding information to our Nonprofit Profile on GuideStar.
 Now our community members as well as more than 10 million GuideStar users can find out more about our mission and programs.
 Plus, we’ve provided fresh information to 200-plus charitable

-Let heaven and nature sing!
+O come, o come, Emanuel!
 From Dec.
-14 to 17, 2017, six Hope for the First Nations board members and volunteers will join the chorus on our Christmas trip to Pine Point.
+20 to 23, 2018, seven Hope for the First Nations board members and volunteers will celebrate Jesus’s birth on our Christmas trip to Pine Point.